JZ987/EnigmaLite/README.md

 This document is a string of sampletext, the first 10 chapters of Caesar's Gallic Wars, that can be used for testing encryption and decryption algorithms.

 hamlet.txt:
-This document is another string of seample text for testing encryption algorithms
+This document is another string of seample text for testing encryption algorithms.
+It contains the entire text of Shakespeare's Hamlet

 Running the Program:
 Simply compile and run the Driver.java file while all files are in the same folder.
 Files can be read from anywhere as long as a path is specified, but